vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 `FormatRegistry` keeps modules in registration order and indexes every provided dialect by ID.

-Recognition belongs at the start of `scan`, which returns an empty result when the source does not match.
-This ensures layout/signature discovery runs once. `canScan` remains nullable as a migration adapter for older modules and should not be added to new ones.
+Recognition belongs at the start of `scan`.
+Begin with cheap definitive checks such as minimum size, source metadata, or a file signature, and return an empty result when the source does not match.
+Continue into layout discovery only after those checks pass.
+This preserves fast rejection while giving recognition and scanning one entry point, so layout or signature work is not repeated.

 ### 10.1 `ScanInput`